She was dying. Lyonette du Marquin registered this fact with bitter acceptance. She lay in the snow and knew it.

 “I won’t do anything stupid.
 I’m still recovering, and I don’t have a party.
 I’ll wait.
 Just keep focusing on getting better, alright?”

 They talked for a while longer, about less important things.
-Erin had to describe her inn to Yvlon a few times and Ceria had to back her up before Yvlon would believe all the crazy things that had happened to Erin.
+Erin had to tell a few stories to Yvlon of what had happened since she’d last been here and Ceria had to back her up before Yvlon would believe all the crazy things that had happened to Erin.
 She was especially interested in Ryoka, but all too soon a few hours had passed and Erin and Ceria had to leave.

 Yvlon nearly tried to get out of bed before the two girls stopped her.